Rowley, East Riding of Yorkshire

 Rowley is a small village and civil parish in the East Riding of Yorkshire, England.
 It is situated 1 mi south of Little Weighton and approximately 6 mi south-west of Beverley town centre.

 The civil parish is formed by the villages of Rowley and Little Weighton together with the hamlets of Bentley, High Hunsley, Risby and part of the hamlet of Riplingham.

 According to the 2011 UK census, Rowley parish had a population of 1,015, a decrease on the 2001 UK census figure of 1,030.

 The village of Rowley is now mostly depopulated, leaving only a few houses, and most of the population is now in Little Weighton.

 History

+The name Rowley derives from the Old English rūhlēah meaning 'rough wood or clearing'.